 Course Director: Dr Sonal Bhatt.
 Resident Ayurvedic physician Dr. Sonal Bhatt M.D.
 (Ayurveda), B.A.M.S.
 (Bachelor of Ayurvedic Medicine and Surgery), is a highly qualified Ayurvedic physician and Panchkarma specialist from one of the leading Ayurvedic universities in India, Jamnagar Ayurvedic University.
 She is also a Registered Holistic Nutritional Consultant from CSNN Toronto.
 Dr. Bhatt has been practicing as an Ayurvedic consultant, Panchkarma specialist, teacher and researcher in India, Canada and North America for over 20 years.
 She has been invited to many famous institutions as an expert on subjects including Ayurvedic nutrition, Panchkarma therapy, diabetes, and stress management.
 She is a life member of the All-India Ayurvedic Congress and Gujarat Ayurvedic Congress, and was a regular invitee as Ayurvedic doctor on All-India Radio.
 She is currently practicing and teaching in Ayurveda and offering holistic health services in Toronto.
 Tel 1-647-283-9070 www.ayurvedafortotalhealth.com

 Graduates of the course will receive a certificate of successful completion by Ayurvedic Dr. Sonal Bhatt and the Sivananda Yoga Vedanta Centre.

 Programme Fees: CDN $450 (not including accommodation)

-How to apply: To register for the course please fill in the application form below.
+How to apply: To register for the course please click on the link below.